 486- Notwithstanding the Head of State's political will reasserted during his speech to the youths on 10 February 2007, free primary education which should offer equal opportunities to children is not yet a generalised practice.
-Even the PRSP which recommended the provision of nursery education, notably through the development of community experience in the interest of the rural masses, especially the underprivileged, 191 did not make it possible to attain the objective of national education coverage in basic education.
+Even the PRSP which recommended the provision of nursery educa-

+Article 5 of the Declaration tion, notably through the development of community experience in the interest of the rural masses, especially the underprivileged, did not make it possible to attain the objective of national education coverage in basic education.
 The gross pre-school education rate estimated at 17.41% indicates low education coverage nation-wide as illustrated by the Table below: